intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

       See the :func:`load_from_file` function for the complete list of supported formats.

-      Once it is loaded, a :class:`sfml.graphics.Font` instance provides three types of informations about the font:
+      Once it is loaded, an :class:`sfml.graphics.Font` instance provides three types of informations about the font:

           * Global metrics, such as the line spacing